Praseetha-KR/imagineer/src/_posts/2012-07-12-awesome-geometric-patterns-using-matlab.markdown

 title:  "Awesome Geometric Patterns Using Matlab"
 date:   2012-07-12 08:15:28
 categories: blog
+blurb: "Generating line patterns with a matlab script"
 ---

 <a href="/assets/img/media/pattern-chess.png"><img class="aligncenter size-full wp-image-334" title="pattern-chess" src="/assets/img/media/pattern-chess.png" alt="" width="598" height="422" /></a>

 Do you think it is difficult to make 3 dimensional patterns like this one? then you are wrong.
 Its absolutely not!

 The basic line pattern of this chess pattern is as shown below: